 - One or more “sticks” of ½” CPVC water line.
 Measure the distance the water line must run from where you will splice it into the cold-water line to where the spigot will be located, allowing for a little extra for vertical pieces that must come through the floor, as well as for the possibility that the lines may have to make some unexpected turns.

 - Now purchase some CPVC fittings.
 You will need one T, which you will use to splice the new line into the existing line.
 If the distance from the splice to the spigot is too long for a single stick of CPVC to make the run, you will need at least one straight coupling to attach two sticks together.
-Next decide how many places in the water line will make 90° turns.
+Next, decide how many places in the water line will make 90° turns.
 You will need one elbow (or 90) coupling for each such turn.
 It is often a good idea to purchase a few extra elbows.
-An elbow, T, and straight coupling are illustrated.

 - One can of CPVC primer/cleaner.

 - One container of pipe-thread compound.
 All threaded fittings require pipe-thread compound.
 This is an important thing to remember when doing plumbing.